danbev/learning-crypto/notes/sscs.md

 in theirs, like a thirdparty dependency.
 Ours might be one of many dependencies that they include in their product and they might have requirements/restrictions on what they are allow to use.
 For example, they might require that only certain licences are used.
-The licence information is hopefully available if the projects have used in-toto, but there is nothing available to say that only certain licences are allowed.
+The license information is hopefully available if the projects have used in-toto, but there is nothing available to say that only certain licenses are allowed.
 This is where [Open Policy Agent (OPA)](./opa.md) comes into play.
 OPA gives us the ability to write policy rules that take in-toto json files as input and verifies that there are licences for all thirdparty dependencies and that they are of the type/types that are allowed.